 No, you do not need Apache to run Django.
 However, you will need a web server application that supports a Python environment.
 Some options as Apache alternatives include Gunicorn, Nginx, or WSGI.

 Django has been increasing in popularity and it’s not hard to see why.
 Python is one of the few high-level languages around that works well on multiple platforms.
 The nature of Django and Python also promotes good coding habits given its ‘reuse of code’ propensity.

-Hosting heavily affects the performance of websites – and in this case, even web applications.
+Hosting heavily affects the speed and uptime performance of websites – and in this case, even web applications.
 Going with any of these listed hosts should help you ease those concerns since at the very heart, they are solid performers.